April Fools’! 10 Facebook Pranks You Can Pull Off in Seconds

-Anyone who leaves their Facebook profile unguarded today is a true April fool.
+Anyone who leaves their Facebook profile unguarded on April 1st is a true April fool.

 You have 437 notifications

 Here’s a beautifully annoying prank you can knock out during lunch hour.
-Step 1: Go to your victim’s Facebook profile, and “like” every single thing they’ve ever posted.
+Go to your victim’s Facebook profile, and “like” every single thing they’ve ever posted.
 That’s it.
-The next time they log in, they will find hundreds of notifications waiting.
+The next time they log in or check the app, they will find hundreds of notifications waiting.
 This is especially effective if they get live updates to their phone, which will be bombarded with alerts while you’re doing your dirty work.
 This might not be the most appropriate prank for work friends, so try one of these best office pranks for April Fools’ Day instead.

 The biggest jerk on Facebook is…

-Step 1: Copy this link: http://facebook.com/profile.php?=733 (note, you can swap out the number combination in at the end—just make sure everything up to “php?=” stays exactly the same.)
+With this easy April Fools’ prank, you can prank a whole bunch of your friends at once!
+Step 1: Copy this link: http://facebook.com/profile.php?=733 (note, you can swap out the number combination in at the end—just make sure everything up to “php?=” stays exactly the same).
 Step 2: Paste it into a status update.
 As the preview picture will reveal, this link directs you to your own Facebook profile; in fact, anyone who clicks on it will be linked to their own account.
 Make sure you remove the link preview box from your post so your cover isn’t blown.
 Step 3: Write a clever lead-in to the link—something scintillating, but also a little nasty.
 Example: “Police are desperately searching for this monster—please spread the word. [link]” or, “At long last, I think I’ve found the biggest jerk on Facebook: [link].”
 Step 4: Post it.
 As you wait for legions of unsuspecting friends to click through to their own profiles, go bake some cookies for all the people you’re about to annoy.
+Speaking of jerks on Facebook, can you relate to this person who unfriended her entire family on Facebook—and doesn’t regret it?

 “Nobody reads anymore!”

 Step 1: Post this link from NPR, titled “Why Doesn’t America Read Anymore?”
 Include in your status a generic comment like, “So sad,” or, “Seriously, what is wrong, people?”
-Step 2: wait.
+Step 2: Wait.
 This “story” is actually a prank devised by NPR on April 1, 2014 to poke fun at serial commenters.
 “We sometimes get the sense that some people are commenting on NPR stories that they haven’t actually read,” the article says.
 “If you are reading this, please like this post and do not comment on it.
 Then let’s see what people have to say about this ‘story.’”
 If you see a friend post this same link, like it and keep the joke going.
+Check out these fun and easy April Fools’ pranks to play on your parents, too.

 The unguarded profile

+For the next batch of easy April Fools’ pranks, you’ll need access to your friend’s profile while they’re already logged in, so that you can make some sneaky tweaks.
 If you work in an office, chances are you can navigate to Facebook on any coworker’s computer and find them already logged into their account.
 If they are, now’s your chance to really alter their profile (and probably their opinion of you as a person).
-A few quick pranks you can pull with an unguarded profile: 1) Change your friend’s name and profile picture to reference an inside joke.
-If you’re stuck for ideas, just go with this dog.
-These 6 other pranks are also harmless and office-appropriate, too.
+The first quick prank you can pull with an unguarded profile: Change your friend’s name and profile picture to reference an inside joke.
+If you’re stuck for ideas, just go with one of these dog memes.

 Don’t I know you?

-Or, 3) Friend request EVERYONE in the “people you may know” page.
-This feed refreshes endlessly, so keep adding to your heart’s content (just don’t get caught.)
+Friend request EVERYONE in your friend’s “people you may know” page.
+This feed refreshes endlessly, so keep adding to your heart’s content (just don’t get caught).
 Your friend will be baffled by the influx of new friends over the next few days.
-If you want to protect yourself from potential pranksters, remember these 17 Facebook page secrets you need to know.
+If you want to protect yourself from potential pranksters, remember these 16 Facebook page secrets you need to know.